Lentern/texture-updates/README.md

 The best idea is downloading the [latest release of the resource pack from the releases tab](https://github.com/Lentern/Texture-Updates/releases/latest).
 We support 1.14+ and don't plan to drop versions at the moment.
 Alternatively, you can download the source from your preferred branch to get the latest changes.

 # Contributing
 We're always looking for help!
-If you want to contribute, take a look at the spreadsheet (will link soon, I prefer LibreOffice over Google Sheets) of fixes and submit your own from the available ones.
+If you want to contribute, [take a look at the spreadsheet of fixes](https://docs.google.com/spreadsheets/d/1r4IKCPRXu4Nl1yRUb2QpNSQo2Nt9WtCJ42dTjg6dtvg/edit?usp=sharing) and submit your own from the available ones.
 Anything in red or purple is available.
-From there, create a [pull request](https://github.com/Lentern/Texture-Updates/pulls) and create multiple fixes (if possible) for all affected versions.
+From there, create a [pull request](https://github.com/Lentern/Texture-Updates/pulls) for the latest applicible branch and create fixes for all affected versions (if possible).
 If one fix works for all, simply mention that.
 If you notice an issue with the spreadsheet, please use Google's suggesting feature instead.

 # Q&A
 Not FAQ because this is new and doesn't have any frequent questions.